 Investing in penny stocks should be a short-term investment strategy only.
 These stocks have no predictability.
 So you can gain money today and lose it the very next day.
 A wise option is to exit while you gain money, making penny stocks a suitable for short-terms only.
 However, one should note there is no easy money to be made.

-There are always rumours about stocks which affect their prices.
-This is a very common phenomenon in penny stocks because traders love to follow the pump and dump strategy.
-What happens here is that rumours are spread about the stocks and traders buy the stocks in bulk to show a high demand.
-Since there is not a lot of information available to the public, they look at the rising demand and invest their money.
-The traders then start selling off the stock at the higher price, once it has reached a decent value.
+There are always rumours about penny stocks, which usually affect their prices.
+Traders love to follow the pump and dump strategy here.
+What happens in this strategy is that rumours are spread about the stocks and traders buy the stocks in bulk to show a high demand.
+Since there is not a lot of information available to the public about the penny stocks, they look at the rising demand and invest their money.
+Once the stock has reached a decent value, the traders sell it off.
 This affects the share price, which then drops drastically and investors lose all their money.
 The key is to keep a low profile rather than invest hastily.

 You Might Also Like